plone/training/features.rst

 ..
 Note::

-    Workflow Policy support is not yet available for folderish content types created via Dexterity.
+    Workflow Policy support is not yet available for folderish contenttypes created via Dexterity.
 This is on the way.